arrrni/arrrni.github.io/src/pages/test-post/index.md

-Well, you can so do so much things.
-First we need to find some Markdown editor to make blogging easier.
-I found some online tool named [Stackedit.io](https://stackedit.io).
+Well, you can so do so many things.
+First, we need to find some Markdown editor to make blogging easier.
+I found an online tool named [Stackedit.io](https://stackedit.io).
 It feels easy and suitable for all my needs.

 Second, you can embed pretty much everything with this setup.

     ## you can embed your code too!